-I needed to draw a cat for my new picture book Bears on the Stairs, but unfortunatelly the cute puss Maddy, who might have been my model, had gone back home.
+I needed to draw a cat for my picture book Bears on the Stairs, but unfortunately the cute puss Maddy, who might have been my model, had gone back home.
 Drat!

 Fortunately I remembered a wonderful old book I've had since I was a teenager, called Drawing A Cat.
 It was printed in 1945 (!) and was originally a present from my Dad to my Mum, who also loved to draw.
 Mum gave it to me when I showed real interest in drawing.